emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-svelte/en/readme.md

 ## 📝 Make Edits!

-🔏 You can check out your smart contract `HelloWorld.cdc`, transactions and scripts in `src/lib/flow/cadence`.
+🔏 You can also check out your smart contract `ExampleNFT.cdc` in `flow/cadence/ExampleNFT.cdc`.

-💼 Look at how FCL runs your transactions or scripts in `src/lib/flow/actions`.
+💼 Take a quick look at how your contract get deployed in `flow.json`.

-📝 If you want to make frontend edits, open `+page.svelte` in `src/routes/+page.svelte`.
+📝 If you want to make frontend edits, open `index.js` in `pages/index.js`.

 ## ⚔️ Side Quests

-> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/1-non-fungible-token).
+> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/2-fungible-token).

 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!